 According to Daniel Goleman, author of Working With Emotional Intelligence, one of the pillars of emotional intelligence is self-awareness.

 Self-awareness refers to how a person identifies and understands his or her own strengths and weaknesses.
 It’s also the ability to sense their feelings at a given moment.

-One way to be self-aware is practicing pauses.
+One way to be self-aware is by practicing pauses.
 Pausing allows you to give breathing space to your brain and it also gives you enough time to be aware of what you are feeling.
-Practicing the pause can save you from acting rashly.
+Practising the pause can save you from acting rashly.

 You can also try journaling.
 Keeping a daily journal will help you find a pattern for your feelings.
 When you journal, explain the situation and describe what you were feeling at that given moment.
 Also, write down how you got affected by those situations.